 Activites will help students:

-- What does it mean to be an ally?
+- What does the phrase “economic justice” mean to you?

 This lesson is part of the Viva la Causa teaching kit.